Objective Momentum Barriers in Wall Turbulence: Introduction

-Despite these advances, several practical issues are known with the currently used probability-based UMZ identification scheme, including UMZ sensitivity to the size of the domain, to the number of velocity vectors used in identifying significant velocities (and thus extension to three-dimensional data), and to the number of bins used to reveal streamwise velocity peaks.
+Despite these advances, several practical issues are known with the currently used probability-based UMZ identification scheme, including its sensitivity to the size of the domain, to the number of velocity vectors used in identifying significant velocities (and thus extension to three-dimensional data), and to the number of bins used to reveal streamwise velocity peaks.
 Two more fundamental issues, however, also arise.
-First, the broadly hypothesized ability of UMZs to minimize wall-transverse transport of streamwise linear momentum is often cited but has not yet been directly verified \citep[e.g.,][]{Westerweel2009,Lozano-Duran2012,Philip2014,Eisma2015}.
+First, the broadly hypothesized role of UMZs as fundamental turbulence-organizing zonal-like structures that influence the wall-transverse transport of streamwise linear momentum is often cited but has not yet been directly verified \citep[e.g.,][]{Westerweel2009, Eisma2015, DeSilva2017, Fan2019}.
+While it is common for researchers to discuss these zonal-structures, and their probable physical importance, there is currently limited understanding of the momentum transport they induce \citep{Montemuro2020}.
+Nibbling, engulfment, and entrainment are often studied as influential processes for mass and momentum flux, but fluxes through UMZ interfaces are typically estimated indirectly through conditional sampling and average Reynolds stress profiles.
 Second, the topology of streamwise velocity level sets (UMZ interfaces) is not objective, i.e., depends on the frame of reference of the observer.
-This is at odds with the tracer patterns arising in foundational tracer experiments \citep[e.g.,][]{Kline1967,Falco1977,Head1981} that inspired the study of UMZs to begin with, given that those patterns are material and hence are inherently frame-indifferent.
+This is at odds with the tracer patterns arising in foundational tracer experiments \citep[e.g.,][]{Kline1967, Falco1977, Head1981} that originally inspired the study of UMZs, given that those patterns are material and hence are inherently frame-indifferent.
+Additionally, level-set approaches that rely on Reynolds decompositions, including those in quadrant and octant analysis, introduce a non-physical distortion of the reference frame when different averages are subtracted from each grid cell \citep{Adrian2000b, Kwon2016, Saxton-Fox2017}.